derekeder/derekeder.com/_posts/blog/2023-05-07-electrifying-our-old-oak-park-home-heat-pumps.md

 <p><img class='img-responsive' src='/images/blog/heat-pumps/aeroseal.jpg' alt='The Aeroseal process (not our house)'></p>
 <p class="text-center"><em>The Aeroseal process (not our house)</em></p>

-Like the blower door test, a sensor is hooked up to the fan before, during and after the process to measure the leakage reduction..
+Like the blower door test, a sensor is hooked up to the fan before, during and after the process to measure the leakage reduction.
 We hired [Clean Air Pro](https://cleanairpro.org/) to do our Aerosealing.
 The process took about 8 hours.
 Here’s what our report looked like:

 <p><img class='img-responsive' src='/images/blog/heat-pumps/aeroseal-results.jpg' alt='The results of our Aeroseal process'></p>
 <p class="text-center"><em>The results of our Aeroseal process</em></p>

 Before the process, our ducts had an equivalent of a 98-sq. inch hole in them — about 37% of the system capacity.
-After the Aeroseal process, this was reduced to an equivalent of an 8.4 sq. inch hole — a 91% reduction in air duct leakage.
+After the Aeroseal process, this was reduced to an equivalent of an 8.4-sq. inch hole, or 3% system capacity — a 91% reduction in air duct leakage.

 This process didn’t make our house less leaky, but it did make our ducts much more efficient at moving warm and cold air to its intended areas around the house .